-1. For each area listed, please list the experiences the student will have during the entire academic year.
-Please be specific when you know there are tasks/projects the student will be assigned but also feel free to be broad in your descriptions of experiences, such "as attend trainings as schedule allows", etc.

-2. While thinking about activities, please keep an eye on the Field Evaluation form.
+- 1. For each area listed, please list the experiences the student will have during the entire academic year.
+Please be specific when you know there are tasks/projects the student will be assigned but also feel free to be broad in your descriptions of experiences, such "as attend trainings as schedule allows", etc. - 2.
+While thinking about experiences, please keep an eye on the Field Evaluation form.
 This is the form used for grading student competency at the end of the Spring semester.
 (Students will be graded S/U for the Fall semester).
 The grade assigned to the Field Evaluation is a significant part of the student's grade for Practicum-- so all the experiences should help the students gain these competencies.
-It is assumed that a single experience can help students master competencies in several areas.
-You do not need to tailor activities as a task list to meet an outcome.
+It is assumed that one experience helps students master competencies in several areas.
+You do not need to tailor your lists of experiences to be a task list to meet an outcome.

 If it becomes apparent that the experiences listed will not help the student meet the competencies, please amend the contract by attaching an addendum.
-Because we see this as a mutual process, we ask that both the Field Instructor and the student initial changes to the contract.
-Also, the student will provide the SUNY Fredonia Field Liaison (i.e. their seminar instructor) with the working copy in the beginning of the Fall semester.
-We will review the contract with the student and Field Instructor/Task Supervisor at the beginning of each semester.
+Because we see this as a mutual process, we ask that both the Field Instructors and the student initial changes to the contract.
+Also, the student will provide the SUNY Fredonia Field faculty with the working copy in the beginning of the Fall semester.
+We will review with the student and Field Instructor/Task Supervisor at the beginning of each semester.
 Faculty will amend their copy when appropriate.

-3. Students should have the experience of working with cases independently, under supervision, at least in the second semester.
-They need to arrive at this level to meet Council on Social Work Education competency standard and to meet the goal of Field Education.
-Student caseloads can be micro, mezzo, or macro systems, preferably a combination of them.
-Agency field instructors and task supervisors choose the timing to make caseload assignments based upon their assessment of student's abilities vis-a-vis client strengths/needs, agency needs/tolerances and all other ethical and practice issues that come into play for such an assignment.

-4. For the Fall Field Site Visit, please type the Learning Contract and provide all meeting participants with a copy.
+- 3. Students should have the experience of working with cases independently, under supervision, at least in the second semester.
+They need to arrive at this level to meet competencies and to meet the goal of Field Education.
+Student caseloads can be micro, mezzo, or macro systems, preferably a combination.
+Agency field Instructors and task supervisors choose the timing to make caseload assignments based upon their assessment of student's abilities vis-a-vis client strengths/needs, agency needs/tolerances and all other ethical and practice issues that come into play for such an assignment. - 4.
+For the Fall Field Site Visit, please type the Learning Contract and provide all meeting participants with a copy.
 After the meeting, if there are revisions, please make all revisions and submit within one week to the assigned Faculty Liaison.